 What Does the P0734 Code Mean?

-This error code often indicates that your transmission is slipping.
-It usually happens when your vehicle is shifting to 4th gear or even when driving at steady speeds.
+This error code sometimes indicates that the transmission is slipping.
+It can happen when your vehicle is shifting to 4th gear or even when driving at steady speeds.
 It can also mean that the shift to 4th gear never happened for some reason.

 Automatic transmissions use multiple gear ratios to manipulate engine output.
-Your vehicle’s PCM or transmission control module (TCM) uses the data, such as information regarding throttle position vs. vehicle speed, to determine when to shift up and down between gears.
+Your vehicle’s powertrain control module (PCM) or transmission control module (TCM) uses the data, such as information regarding throttle position vs. vehicle speed, to determine when to shift up and down between gears.

 The data collected from different sensors are also used to check if all transmission components are working as they should.
 For example, the engine speed is typically calculated against the transmission speed sensor.
 This data is used to analyze gear ratio and detect torque converter slip.